Purpose of this post:

 - Teach you how to install any components of any software.

-- anything other than provide what you need to know to perform a branch operation.
+- anything other than provide what you need to know to disconnect a local folder from a Subversion repository.

 - talk about any particular programming language.